jazzelgarico/C195Project/README.md

 # C195Project: Java Scheduling Application
 ## Purpose
 A scheduling program which interacts with a database to add, edit, and delete customers, to add, edit, and delete appointments, and to provide reports on the data in the database.

-The program first launches with a login form which validates users through the database.
-Once validated, the program informs the user of any appointments within 15 minutes of login time and then launches the main view which contains three tabs: Customer, Appointment, and Reports.

-The Customer tab contains a table view which lists all the customers and a form to edit existing customers and add new customers.

-The Appointment tab contains a table view which by default lists all the appointments in the current month, a form to edit existing appointments and add new appointments, and a toggle radio button which changes the table view to only display appointments in the current week.

-The Report tab contains a combo box which allows the user to choose reports.
-Choosing the report loads it onto the tab.
-If information has been changed, the user can click on the "Refresh" button to update the report.
 ### Additional Report
 The additional report is called the Contact Hours Report.
 The report lists the number of hours each contact has scheduled for appointments for each month.
 ## Version